 Muscles of the lower limb play a crucial role in movement, stability, and overall functionality of the human body.
 From enabling us to walk, run, jump, to maintaining posture and balance, these muscles are constantly at work.
 Understanding their individual functions, origins, insertions, and innervations is essential for healthcare professionals, athletes, and anyone interested in human anatomy and biomechanics.
-This comprehensive review delves into the intricate details of the lower limb muscles, providing a structured overview suitable for study and reference.
+This comprehensive review gets into the layered details of the lower limb muscles, providing a structured overview suitable for study and reference.

 Muscles of the Lower Limb: A Detailed Review